Table of Contents Show

 A common mistake is assuming parametric architecture is only about complex or “futuristic” forms.
 In reality, parametric methods are just as valuable for simple buildings, enabling clarity, consistency, and control over repetitive or constraint-heavy design problems.

 Another misconception is that parametric design replaces architectural intuition.
 On the contrary, it amplifies it.
 Parameters are only as intelligent as the decisions behind them—making architectural judgment more important, not less.
+Understanding what is a parametric design process helps dispel the myth that algorithms do the creative work—they are tools that execute the architect’s intent.

 Benefits of Parametric Architecture